Executive and Administrative Officers

 As President, Toys“R”Us, Asia Pacific, Monika Merz oversees all operations and business activities for the company’s growing number of stores in Japan, Southeast Asia, Greater China and Australia.
 In this role, she is responsible for the continued growth, profitability and success of the company in these markets.
 Ms. Merz leads a team of talented executives in asserting the company’s position as the world’s leading dedicated toy and baby products retailer.

 Ms. Merz joined the company in 1996 as Vice President and General Manager, Toys“R”Us, Canada.
 She served in this role until 2000, when she was promoted to President, Toys“R”Us, Canada.
-In this capacity, she introduced the company’s first integrated Side-by-Side store format, which combines Toys“R”Us and Babies“R”Us stores under one roof.
-Today, these stores are present in countries throughout the world.
+In this capacity, she introduced the company’s first integrated store format, which combines Toys“R”Us and Babies“R”Us stores under one roof.
+Today, these convenient, one-stop shopping destinations have opened in countries throughout the world.

-In November 2007, Ms. Merz assumed leadership of Toys“R”Us, Japan, which was a publicly traded company on the Jasdaq until the late Spring of 2010.
-With more than 160 Toys“R”Us and Babies“R”Us stores, Japan represents the largest number of wholly owned stores in the company’s international portfolio.
+In November 2007, Ms. Merz assumed leadership of Toys“R”Us, Japan, which was a publicly traded company on the Jasdaq until the late spring of 2010.
+With more than 160 Toys“R”Us and Babies“R”Us stores, Japan represents the largest number of wholly owned stores in the company’s international portfolio, and Ms. Merz continues to lead the successful integration and growth of the toy and baby products businesses in this country as Representative Director and President & Chief Executive Officer of Toys“R”Us, Japan, a capacity in which she serves concurrently.

 Ms. Merz has a strong background in the retail industry.
 Prior to joining Toys“R”Us, she held various roles in merchandising, store operations, supply chain and marketing with several companies, including Hudson’s Bay Company and Costco, as well as a specialty clothing chain and a catalog retailer.